 One of the best and simplest pieces of skincare advice I can give is this – stop washing your face so much.
 Wash your face once in the evening and if you really feel the need, splash your face with water in the morning, pat dry (quickly) and apply your usual skincare routine straight after.
 You’ll be amazed at the difference not doing something can make.
-It’s like realising your rest day full of restful activities like meditation, yoga, pilates… isn’t restful anymore because you’re running from one session, to the next, to the next.
-You are an awesome multi-tasking superwomen and sometimes that awesome also comes from knowing what not to do.
+It’s like realising your rest day full of restful activities like meditation, yoga, pilates… isn’t restful anymore because you’re running from one session to the next, to the next.
+You are an awesome multi-tasking superwoman and sometimes that awesome also comes from knowing what not to do.
 Less is more.

 Not washing your face so much does great things for your skin health for these 4 reasons…